-Marketing Hack: Think about, Organize, and Manage Your Marketing Like a Boss.
+Marketing Hack: Consider, Organize, and Manage Marketing

 It’s all too easy to get stuck in marketing models and theory when you’re not sure what to do, when, and why.
 Analyzing different methods is confusing and slows you down.
 You end up either completely stalled or just winging it.
 Either way, your business suffers and isn’t reaching it’s potential.